jhajduk-microsoft/Workload_Copilot_Starter/README.md

 - Go to your project in AI Studio.
 - Select **Components > Deployments**.
-- Ensure that you see the embedding and completion models as deployments on this page.
+- Ensure that you see the embedding and GPT models as deployments on this page.
 These will come from completing the previous step.

 ## 4. Permissions